melezhik/swat/intro.md

 ```

-Now let's see what happening with unsuccessful routes and try to determine reason they fail.
+As I already told in the begining swat - is request oriented tool.
+The best way to start wrtting your tests
+is to focus only at one request per time.
+Let's run a single route using test_file variable.
+Let's start with
-Let's start with POST /login route.
-To run a single route we will utilize a test_file variable ( the value of test_file - login/00.POST.t is quite confusing, I am going to change this in the next versions of swat ):
+the POST /login route ( the value of test_file - login/00.POST.t is quite confusing, I am going to change this in next versions )
+):

 ```